 A facilitated meeting was held.
 There is neighborhood opposition, mostly due to traffic issues and alcohol sales.

 City Departments and other interested agencies reviewed this application from 12/3/2012 to 12/14/2012.
-Agency comments used in the preparation of this report begin on Page 22.
+Agency comments used in the preparation of this report begin on Page 22 of the original Staff report.